Truck Rollover Accident Attorneys

 Unfortunately, rollover accidents are all too common on the road, causing thousands of serious injuries and millions of dollars in property damage every year.

 While it may be an "accidental" rollover, many of these accidents are caused by the negligence of others, and that can be cause for compensation.
-If you've been injured in a truck rollover accident, attorneys Neal Davis and Jed Silverman are prepared to guide you through the legal process toward recovery.
+If you've been injured in a truck rollover accident, attorney Neal Davis is prepared to guide you through the legal process toward recovery.

 Know your legal rights.

 We can help you get on the road to financial recovery.

 Large trucks carry a lot of weight.
 If that weight is thrown off, a rollover accident can become a real possibility.
 Several factors can play a hand in causing a truck rollover accident, and most are due to a failure to follow standard safety protocols and driving rules.
 Some of the most common reasons for truck rollover accidents include:

 - Dangerous roads or weather conditions

 - Failing to maintain brakes, tires, or other parts of the truck